Christmas concert at Ely Cathedral review

 Among the highlights sung by Ely Cathedral Choir directed by Paul Trepte were ‘We Need a Little Christmas’ by Jeremy Herman, ‘Up! good Christen Folk and Listen’ harmony by G.R.
 Woodward, and ‘What sweeter Music’ by Richard Rodney Bennett.

-From time to time, Ely Imps, also directed by Paul Trepte, joined the Ely Cathedral Choir and their special moment was noticeable in ‘Masters in this Hall’ arranged by David Willcocks.
+From time to time, Ely Imps, directed by Rebecca Duckworth, joined the Ely Cathedral Choir and their special moment was noticeable in ‘Masters in this Hall’ arranged by David Willcocks.
 The choirs’ voices rang out in the Cathedral adding vigour and excitement to events.

 The accompanists: Edmund Aldhouse and Paul Schofield gave splendid support.